paulirish/devtools-frontend/docs/language_extension_api.md

 When paused, DevTools will populate the Scope View with all variables in the current scope using the `listVariablesInScope` which takes a raw location argument.
-It returns an array of variable details, which is an object with the string properties `scope`, `name`, `type`, and optionally `nestedName` which is an array of nested namespace names incase the variable has a fully qualified name.
+It returns an array of variable details, which is an object with the string properties `scope`, `name`, `type`, and optionally `nestedName` which is an array of nested namespace names in case the variable has a fully qualified name.

 The scope property returns the name of the scope that the variable lives in.
 Additional information on a scope can be provided by name via the `getScopeInfo` function, which returns an object with string properties `type`, `typeName`, and